Guided Visual Exploration of Relations in Data Sets: Experiments

 \section{Experiments}

 In this section we first consider the stability and scalability of the framework presented in this paper.
 After this, we present examples of how the proposed method is used to explore relations in a data set and to focus on investigating a hypothesis concerning relations in a subset of the data.
-An open source library implementing the proposed framework, including the code for the experiments presented in this paper, is released as open-source software in \url{https://github.com/edahelsinki/corand/}.
+An open source library implementing the proposed framework, including the code for the experiments presented in this paper, is available from \url{https://github.com/edahelsinki/corand/}.

 All the experiments were run on a MacBook Pro laptop with a \unit[3.1]{GHz} Intel Core i5 processor using R version 3.5.2 \citep{Rproject}.